Skip to main content

 Family sharing

 Amazon accounts are non-transferable.
-Amazon Family (formerly Prime Household) allows sharing Prime benefits with one other adult, up to four teens, and four children, but requires both adults to share payment methods.
-Prime membership itself cannot be transferred.
+Amazon Family (rebranded from Amazon Household on March 7, 2025) lets a primary Prime member share Prime benefits and digital content with one other adult and up to four children in the same household.
+The Prime Invitee program ended October 1, 2025, and adding new teens to Amazon Family has been paused since April 7, 2025.
 Kindle books can be shared through Family Library while the account is active.
 Gift card balances cannot be transferred between accounts.
-Amazon Pay balances from inactive accounts are escheated to the account holder's state of residency under unclaimed property laws.
+Amazon Pay balances from dormant accounts are escheated to the account holder's state of residency (or Delaware if the address is unknown or foreign) under unclaimed-property laws.

 When someone dies